-- goto makes programs more difficult to read - goto makes it hard for compilers to optimise code, resulting in slower programs - In general, do not use goto without good reason! - Typically only kernel/embedded programmers use goto - We will use it in this course ONLY for writing simplified C to translate into MIPS.
+- goto makes programs more difficult to read - goto makes it hard for compilers to optimise code - In general, do not use goto without good reason! - We will use it in this course ONLY for writing simplified C to translate into MIPS.